MannyIkomi/responsive-type/README.md

 # Responsive Typography

-As part of my transition from print to user interface I experimented with recreating my type posters and documents.
-The objective was to re-imagine my static design as a fluid, interactive web page.
-Along the way I began incorporating, animation, typographic features, and new CSS Grid layout methods.
+Re-imagine my static typography poster as an interactive web page.
+Featuring animation, OpenType features, and advanced CSS layout methods.
 My approach was inspired by a series of projects by [Jen Simmons](https://labs.jensimmons.com/).